 All posted speed limits are to be strictly adhered to at all times.
 The existing speed limit on Barleyfields Road and Big Ridge Road is 80 km/h.
 A temporary speed limit reduction will be implemented on these roads for the duration of construction of the solar farm to enhance and ensure appropriate road safety.
-The details of the reduced speed limit and other safety measures will be discussed with TfNSW and Uralla Shire Council as part of the Traffic Control Plan.
+The details of the reduced speed limit and other safety measures have been discussed with TfNSW and Uralla Shire Council as part of the Traffic Guidance Scheme and will be revised if necessary.